-Denys Turner has done more than any other modern thinker to correct my misunderstandings of apophaticism (misunderstandings which I think characterize a lot of open theist objections to the idea) and to give me an appreciation for the role which the negative plays in theology.
+Denys Turner has done more than any other to correct my misunderstandings of apophaticism (misunderstandings which I think characterize a lot of open theist objections to the idea) and to give me an appreciation for the role which the negative plays in theology.
 I’ve commented before on a few of Turner’s insights.
 Here I’d like to briefly summarize his relevant points and then make a comment or two on what I see as a potential problem.
-Turner is extremely thorough and never wanders far from his texts (in this case the 6th century Pseudo-Denys).
 So I’m open to being entirely wrong in my criticisms.

 To any who might be wondering, ‘apophaticism’ is a technical term that refers to a longstanding strategy of unknowing, a kind of learned ignorance, an ‘unsaying’ of what we say about God so that God’s transcendence of us gets reflected within our language.
 As Turner says, “The apophatic is the linguistic strategy of somehow showing by means of language that which lies beyond language.”
-This is bound to produce chaos for the very medium (our language) by which we express such transcendence, and there’s the rub, for language—rational, logical, coherent, propositionally ordered and obedient—is the philosopher’s (and the theologian’s ?) tool of the trade.
+This is bound to produce chaos for the very medium (our language) by which we express such transcendence, and there’s the rub, for language—rational, logical, coherent, propositionally ordered and obedient—is the tool of the trade for philosophers and theologians.

 If ‘apophaticism’ refers to the negative in theology, ‘cataphaticism’ refers to the positive, to all that we must say about God.
 But both function together, and I want to suggest that Turner may be mistaken on ‘how’ it is that they function together.
 At first blush apophaticism looks like a rhetorical sleight of hand.
 Talk about God then just take back everything you say.
 But Turner is clear that apophaticism is not simply taking back everything we say about God by way of affirming the contradiction of all our propositions or, worse yet, composing the most ludicrous assertions we can manage.
 Turner (Silence and the Word) writes: